WrighterX/EcoEnergetic/README.md

 ## Running the Script

-To run `as1.py`, which connects to the "ecoenergetic" PostgreSQL database and executes three SQL queries with formatted output, follow these steps:
+To run both `as1.py` and `as2.py`, which connects to the "ecoenergetic" PostgreSQL database and executes three SQL queries with formatted output, follow these steps:

 1. **Install Dependencies**:
    Ensure Python is installed, then install required packages: